AyalaRazo/Gestion_Ferreteria_Web/README.md

 - Error handling and user notifications.

 ### 🚀 Execution
-1. Install the database model in your phpMyAdmin
+1. Install the database model `proyecto.sql` in your phpMyAdmin
 2. Configure the database connection in `db.php`.
 3. Deploy the project in a **PHP + MySQL environment** (e.g., XAMPP or AppServ).